 In his interview with NPR, Blanco recounted the moment he was told of his selection.
 Overnight, the little-known poet had been whisked from the grottoes of contemporary poetry into the national spotlight.
 “I got a text message from my agent, who is usually very calm and very well-together fellow,” he said.
 “And he texted me and said, ‘You need to call me immediately.’
 So luckily, I got in a traffic jam, and I was able to call him, and I heard the news.
 And, of course, it took me 10 minutes still of just being stunned, just thinking about my parents and my grandparents and all the struggles that they’ve been through.”

 Speaking to NPR, Blanco likened the project of reconstituting himself to the country’s founding.
 “Writing about America is a topic that obsesses me,” he said.
 “I really sort of have keyed in to the theme of the inauguration, which is ‘Our People, Our Future.’ ”

 Add to this the president’s own lyrical gift.
 Apart from his memoirs—which helped catapult him into the Senate and later the White House—a young Barack Obama wrote short stories and poems, including a meditation on his Seagram’s-swilling grandfather that the literary graybeard Harold Bloom, speaking to The New Yorker in 2007, admitted was “a good enough folk poem with some pathos and humor and affection.”

 According to the White House, the president was personally involved in Blanco’s selection.
 He and his staff will choose from among three works submitted by the poet.

-This article appears in the Jan.
-16, 2013, edition of National Journal Daily as Obama’s Bard.
+This article appears in the January 16, 2013, edition of NJ Daily as Obama’s Bard.